 Like Governor Thompson’s W-2 initiative, this reform package is based on the fundamental principle that work is dignifying and connects individuals to society and its values.
 It reforms public assistance programs to provide support and services that help individuals establish a healthy lifestyle and find not only jobs, but family-supporting careers.
 And it includes improvements to ensure programs serve as springboards to self-sufficiency, not just mechanisms for alleviating material hardship.

 Wisconsin is leading on welfare reform.
 We know our state’s benefit programs need better leadership than Washington’s bureaucrats and believe we can produce better results for taxpayers if we can make decisions here in Wisconsin.

 On June 7, the Wisconsin Department of Health Services submitted a waiver amendment application to the Centers for Medicare and Medicaid Services (CMS).
 When approved, this amendment will allow Governor Walker to implement the Wisconsin Works for Everyone package.

-In brief, the Governor’s welfare reform package includes the following:
+In brief, the reform package: